Bethany-HS/Vending-Machine/README.md

-## This was my first big project in the Tech Elevator- Vending Machine Software
+## This was my first big project in the Tech Elevator program- Vending Machine Software

 You've been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that is integrated